spettenn/my-portfolio-22/README.md

 I am using some fun free API from rapidAPI on this project, so if you want to use it you need to get your own API key.
 The two API's I am using is: chuck Norris jokes and openWeatherMap, with Oslo being the default city.

+## Design

+i used colorHunter to find a color scheme that I liked.
+The design was based around the JS framwork or "package" called fullPage.js.
+I wanted to make a one page website with a little bit of animation.
+This turned out to be harder then expected, as the "work" section was a little bit hard to make.
+I ended up using a lot of padding and margin to make it look good.
+I also used a lot of flexbox to make the page responsive.

 ## Installation

 To install this project you need to have Node.js installed on your computer.
 You can download it here: https://nodejs.org/en/download/